28 Jan Transforming travel on the Bay Area Rapid Transit system

 The demonstration event had also highlighted the existing ‘Talk-thru’ system at ticket booths was ineffective for communicating with customers with or without hearing loss, as well as being frustrating for staff to use.
 BART architects redesigned the microphone mount and two speech transfer systems were trialled with the new design but neither performed as required.

 Contacta took on the challenge to develop an effective solution for both passengers and staff that was also visually appealing.

-The K020 has been piloted at Fremont station and the trial has been so successful that BART has decided to replace all of its old Talk-thru systems with Contacta’s K020.
+The STS-K020 Speech Transfer System was identified as the best possible solution.
+It had the added advantage of requiring very little maintenance and also met level III Bullet Resistance Testing.
+It was piloted at Fremont station, and the trial was so successful that BART has decided to replace all of its old Talk-thru systems with Contacta’s K020.

 A key part of this process has been the involvement of people with a hearing impairment and creating a solution that improved accessibility for them, and every other passenger.

-The new booth systems have increased the audio quality, added simultaneous two-way communication and include a hearing loop.
+The new booth systems increased the audio quality, added simultaneous two-way communication and included a hearing loop.

 HLAA members are delighted with BART’s commitment to hearing accessibility.

-“It is always satisfying to know we have completed a project to a high standard,” said Richard McKinley, Managing Director of Contacta Inc, the United States arm of our company.
+“It is always satisfying to know we have completed a project to a high standard,” said Richard McKinley, Managing Director of Contacta Inc.

 “When you’ve done it with such close liaison with the end users it is particularly rewarding and that’s what drives us on to create solutions that give people the best communication experience.”